atomicflag/angonoka/README.md

 Agent performances and task durations can be set as a pair of min/max values, for when there is an uncertainty about the true value of the parameter.

-### Defining a project
+### Project configuration

 Agents and tasks are defined in YAML format.
-The minimal configuration must have at least 1 agent and 1 task:
+The minimal configuration must include at least 1 agent and 1 task:

 ```yaml
 agents: